Icelandic budget airline WOW Air ceases operations

 In its early years the airline expanded fast to 37 destinations and reported up to 60 per cent annual growth in passenger numbers.
 Its revenue per passenger, however, has not kept up and fell by about 20 per cent in 2017, according to the last earnings report.

-"I will never forgive myself for not acting sooner," Mogensen said in a letter to employees today.
-"WOW was clearly an incredible airline and we were on the path to do amazing things again."

-In Europe, Reykjavik-bound planes from seven cities — Amsterdam, Dublin, Paris, Brussels, Berlin, Frankfurt and Copenhagen — did not take off this morning.
+In Europe, Reykjavik-bound planes from seven cities — Amsterdam, Dublin, Paris, Brussels, Berlin, Frankfurt and Copenhagen — did not take off Thursday morning.

-REYKJAVIK, Iceland — Icelandic budget airline WOW Air ceased operations today, stranding passengers across two continents.
+REYKJAVIK, Iceland — Icelandic budget airline WOW Air ceased operations on Thursday, stranding passengers across two continents.

-In a statement on its website, the airline told passengers there would be no further flights and advised them to check flights with other airlines for ways to reach their destinations.
+In a statement on its website the airline, which had earlier suspended all its flights, told passengers there would be no further flights and advised them to check flights with other airlines for ways to reach their destinations.

 The airline, founded by entrepreneur Skuli Mogensen, began operations in 2012 and specialized in ultra-cheap flights between North America and Europe, with flights to airports in cities including Washington, D.C, New York, Paris, London and its Reykjavik hub.